jahanavipatari/Crime-Data-Analysis-and-Neural-Network-Prediction-Project/README.md

 4. Building a Neural Network Model
 5. Optimizing the model
 6. Training the model
-7. Predicting the number of crimes that will occur in the future
+7. Predicting the number of crimes that will occur in the future.